griptape-ai/griptape-trade-school/docs/200/chatbot-rulesets/13_adding_personality_colors.md

     name="json_ruleset",
     rules=[
-        Rule("Respond in plain text only with JSON objects that have the following keys: name, response, favorite_color, continue_chatting."), Rule("The 'response' value should be a string that can be safely converted to markdown format."), Rule("If it sounds like the person is done chatting, set 'continue_chatting' to False, otherwise it is True"), ]
+        Rule("Respond in plain text only with JSON objects that have the following keys: name, response, favorite_color, continue_chatting."), Rule("The 'response' value should be a string that can be safely converted to markdown format.
+Include line returns when necessary."), Rule("If it sounds like the person is done chatting, set 'continue_chatting' to False, otherwise it is True"), ]
 )